 United States Artists Appoints New Board Chair

-United States Artists (USA) is pleased to announce the appointment of Ed Henry as chair of the USA Board of Trustees.
+United States Artists (USA) has announced the appointment of Ed Henry as chair of the USA Board of Trustees.
 President and CEO of the Doris Duke Charitable Foundation, Henry has been a USA trustee since 2014.
 He succeeds previous Board Chair, Steven H. Oliver, who will remain a trustee.

 Henry's leadership comes at an integral moment in USA's evolution, a time when the organization is pioneering new ways to recognize and support the country's most compelling artists and cultural practitioners.
 As Board Chair, Henry will champion and advise USA as it complements its signature $50,000 unrestricted fellowship with new programs, prizes, and initiatives to be introduced over the coming years.